ProjectsA brief summary of ongoing and completed projects

 The Market Cross (ongoing)

 The stump of a medieval cross is a well-known landmark in Barrow and is a Scheduled Ancient Monument.
 It has suffered some unsympathetic repairs in the past and is in need of some TLC.
 In collaboration with North Lincolnshire Council and English Heritage, we wish to see the monument repaired with more appropriate materials.
 The photograph shows the cross in the late 19th century.
 The ironwork on the top is a gas lamp, part of a Victorian ‘improvement’.

-Seats in the Market Place (ongoing)
+Seats in the Market Place (completed)

 We hope that the continuing improvement of the Market Place, including the planting by Barrow-in-Bloom and the maintenanance of the area (and other beds elsewhere in the village) by Barrow’s ‘lengthswoman’ Maddie Gouldie, who is employed by the Parish Council, will encourage people to use the space both informally and for particular events.

 This Prize, established by Better Barrow, allows two pupils from the Primary School (plus two adults) to travel to Greenwich.
 There they are given free entry to the Royal Observatory, which houses the famous John Harrison clocks and watches.
 Previously sponsored by Hull Trains, the prize is now assisted by East Midlands Trains.

 Barrow Village Trail (completed)